NamChain-Open-Initiative-Research-Lab/Magic-Square-Birthday-Anonymizer-and-ZKP-Verifier/README.md

       [15] => { 18, -1, 26, 57 }
       ```

-    - For the users whose date of birth is already known publicly can use a additioanl :secret:  to generate a slightly modified birthday magic square with same properties.
+    - In real case, most of the DOB are publicly available as part of Social Media Profiles and friends & family knowing this information.
+We propose to use additional :secret: to generate a modified birthday magic square with same properties.

       Birthday Magic Square with :secret: 10